Cost of Living in Australia

 What are typical rental prices for expats in Australia?

 "The rental price for a nice 1 bedroom apartment in Australia typically ranges from around $1500 to $2800 per month, depending on the neighbourhood and amenities.
-A nice 2 bedroom apartment in Australia typically costs between $2100 and $3700 per month, again depending on the area and additional features," mentioned one expat in Australia.
+A nice 2 bedroom apartment in Australia typically costs between $2100 and $3700 per month, again depending on the area and additional features," said one expat.

 What appliances are typically included in a rental?